How Puerto Rico Became The Latest Battleground For Abortion Rights

 Though Ana had a relatively easy time obtaining an abortion four years ago, for young women on the island in similar situations, it may not be that simple going forward.

-The Puerto Rico House of Representatives voted Thursday to pass the first major anti-abortion legislation in decades.
-Proyecto del Senado 950, known for its acronym PS950, passed in the Senate last week and now goes to the desk of Gov. Ricardo Rosselló.
-The measure has alarmed pro-choice advocates and health providers since it was first introduced in mid-2018.
-While the bill slaps a list of onerous regulations on clinics, the sticking point that has worried advocates the most is that PS950 requires pregnant people under the age of 18 to receive consent from their parents or legal guardians before obtaining abortion care.
-(The legislation originally applied the requirement to people under the age of 21, but it was amended.)
+The Puerto Rico Senate voted Thursday to pass the first major anti-abortion legislation in decades.
+Proyecto del Senado 950, known for its acronym PS950, has alarmed pro-choice advocates and health providers since it was first introduced in mid-2018.
+While the measure slaps a list of onerous regulations on clinics, the sticking point that has worried advocates the most is that PS950 originally required pregnant people under the age of 21 to receive consent from their parents or legal guardians before obtaining abortion care.
+(The legislation was amended during the hearing to apply the parental consent requirement to pregnant people under the age of 18.)

 “There are other laws in Puerto Rico that don’t require minors to obtain parental consent for healthcare services such as prenatal care, due to a 1993 law, or STI treatment.
 In other terms, you can become a mother without having your parents’ consent, but you can’t terminate your pregnancy,” Dr. Yari Vale Moreno, a clinic administrator and obstetrician who is one of the few abortion providers in Puerto Rico, told Refinery29.
 “It’s concerning.
 Minors are a vulnerable population, because they usually wait longer to disclose they are pregnant.
 They would be the most impacted.”

-Note: This story was originally published at 6:45 p.m.
-It has since been updated to reflect the legislation's parental consent amendment.